Rangers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in six of their past 10 games and have gone 3-3 in those contests.
+- The Rangers have played as the favorite in six of their past 10 games and won three of those contests.

 Rangers Betting Records & Stats

-- Based on this game's moneyline, the Rangers have an implied win probability of 61.5%.
+- Based on this contest's moneyline, the Rangers have an implied win probability of 60.8%.

-- Texas has played in 148 games with set over/under, and have combined with opponents to go over the total 78 times (78-63-7).
+- Texas has combined with opponents to go over the total 78 times this season for a 78-64-7 record against the over/under.

-- The Rangers have put together a 9-5-0 record ATS this season.
+- The Rangers have covered 64.3% of their games this season, going 9-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!